In the guide

 No such clinical signs have been reported in adult sheep.

-It is expected that SBV will stimulate a strong immune response; as such, infected animals will be unlikely to suffer from subsequent ill effects and will not normally give birth to further deformed offspring.
+It is expected that SBV will stimulate a strong immune response; therefore, infected animals will be unlikely to suffer from subsequent ill effects and will not normally give birth to further deformed offspring.
 Uncertainty remains as regards the precise effects.

 Back to top